10 Most Frequently Asked Questions About CRPS

 3. I am Experiencing Memory Problems.
 Is this a Symptom of CRPS?

-Yes, many patients experience forgetfulness, cognitive impairment, and memory issues with CRPS.
+Yes, many people with CRPS experience forgetfulness, cognitive impairment, and memory issues.

 4. Will CRPS Spread to Other Parts of the Body?